butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - enforced software legal compliance and communicated with lawyers

 #### Back-end microservices' development for TAP
-I developed a few Spring Boot (Java) microservices and created one in Python.
+I developed a few Spring Boot (Java) microservices and created one in Flask (Python).
 It was a data set indexing and search service backed by ElasticSearch.
 We used Cloud Foundry PaaS as a base for our applications.
 Sometimes there was a need to fiddle with virtual machines on which Cloud Foundry cluster was based on.

 #### Maintenance of a secure back-end for remote firmware updates (Intel Upgrade Service)
-We had a quite mature distributed system, encompassing C# back-end services, ASP.NET front-end, a C++ server and a C++ client.
+We had a mature distributed system, encompassing C# back-end services, ASP.NET front-end, a C++ server and a C++ client.
 The whole system was based on EPID digital signature scheme.
 I had to deliver patches to almost all of the application-layer components